Normal subgroups of SimpHAtic groups

 \begin{corollary} Finitely presented normal subgroups of groups acting geometrically on either: \begin{enumerate} \item[(a)] systolic complexes, or \item[(b)] weakly systolic complexes with $SD_2^{\ast}$ links, or \item[(c)] simply connected nonpositively curved $2$--complexes, or \item[(d)] simply connected graphical small cancellation complexes \end{enumerate} are of finite index or virtually free. \end{corollary}

-Due to our best knowledge, even in the case of small cancellation groups the result is new.\footnote{Note that not all small cancellation groups fulfill the assumptions of Bieri's theorem \cite{Bie}, and that (d) in Corollary~\ref{c:0} goes beyond the case of (graphical) small cancellation groups as understood usually.} However, the main point is that it holds also for higher dimensional groups.
+To the best of our knowledge, even in the case of small cancellation groups the result is new.\footnote{Note that not all small cancellation groups fulfill the assumptions of Bieri's theorem \cite{Bie}, and that (d) in Corollary~\ref{c:0} goes beyond the case of (graphical) small cancellation groups as understood usually.} However, the main point is that it holds also for higher dimensional groups.
 The case (a) establishes a conjecture by Dani Wise \cite[Conjecture 11.8]{Wise} (originally concerning only torsion-free groups) and answers some questions from \cite[Question 8.9(2)]{JS2}.
+A related conjecture \cite[Conjecture 11.6]{Wise} concerning description of centralizers of hyperbolic elements has been established in \cite{OsPr}.
 The case (b) deals with a subclass of weakly systolic groups studied in \cites{O-sdn,ChOs,OS}, containing systolic groups and exhibiting the same asphericity phenomena.
 In particular, the corollary extends some results from \cite{JS2,O-ci,O-sdn,OS}.
 For other classes of SimpHAtic groups to which Theorem~\ref{t:0} applies see e.g.\ \cite[Examples 4.4]{OS}.

-Theorem~\ref{t:0} is a consequence of the following more general result. ($\pi_n^{\infty}$ denotes the $n$--th homotopy pro-group at infinity -- see Subsection~\ref{s:prohom}.)
+Theorem~\ref{t:0} is a consequence of the following more general result. ($\pi_n^{\infty}$ denotes the $n^{\mr{th}}$ homotopy pro-group at infinity -- see Subsection~\ref{s:prohom}.)